 Measuring the success of your technical onboarding is often an overlooked part of the entire hiring process.
 Far too many companies and hiring managers worry about getting the candidate in the door and then are surprised why they leave after a few months (if this is often happening, it’s time to take a look at your onboarding process for starters).
 Measuring onboarding success is more than simply asking a new developer how they feel about the company after a month and writing it down in a spreadsheet.
 Here are a few things to keep in mind when measuring your developer onboarding success.Read More

 An effective onboarding process is one of the first touchpoints your new employees have with your company.
 If a developer walks into their first day of work and is handed a binder full of printed onboarding documents, chances are they will doubt the company’s efficiency and technical prowess.
 While some onboarding documents need to be taught or completed in person, a majority of the process can be moved online.
-By streamlining your developer onboarding process, you can get your new employees working on projects earlier.Read More
+By streamlining your technical onboarding, you can get your new employees working on projects earlier.Read More

 Setting up an efficient and effective onboarding process for new technical hires should be top of mind for hiring managers and CTOs alike.
 Although many aspects of onboarding are physical, such as setting up the hardware or introducing the new hire to their team members, it’s also important to pay attention to the documentation.
 Here are a few things to include in your developer onboarding documentation.Read More